 - Directly apply newly acquired skills in a current role

-- Continue to build real-world career skills while working towards a degree
+- Continue to build real-world career skills while working toward an advanced degree

-Online MBA programs are on the rise, driven by the COVID-19 pandemic and a shift to flexible online learning formats which proved reputable online MBA programs are on par with reputable brick-and-mortar options.6
+Online MBA programs are on the rise, driven by the COVID-19 pandemic and a shift to flexible, high-quality online learning options which have proven to be on par with reputable brick-and-mortar programs.9

-What matters most to today’s recruiters is not the format in which you earned your degree.
-Rather, how you will apply the skills you have learned in your MBA program, how you will fit into existing company culture, and the details of the skillset you’ve gained from your time as a student are what makes the difference to employers.6
+The qualification that matters most to today’s recruiters is not the format in which you earned your degree.
+Instead, they’re interested in how you’ll apply the skills you learned in your MBA program and fit into existing company culture, and the details of the skillset you’ve gained from your time as a student.9

-Accredited, reputable online programs, like California State University Monterey Bay’s Online MBA, teach foundational MBA skills and additional topics.
-Great online programs are designed to holistically provide immersive online learning experiences that are essential for developing the hard and soft skills today’s employers want.
+Accredited, reputable online programs, like California State University Monterey Bay’s Online MBA, teach foundational MBA skills and additional competencies.
+They’re designed to provide immersive, holistic online learning experiences that are essential for developing the hard and soft skills today’s employers want.